safi00/Atomic-Center/README.md

 Turn order is decided by highest to lowest.
 The game can be played alone but some dynamic mechanics would not be as harsh.
 The player uses 2 D6 dices to move around the board.
 As the player moves and lands on different tiles it has different prompts.
 You are not allowed to walk backwards; each time you pass the start you get a point. \

 The current tiles are: \
-•	If you land on a white tile then you get a hint, with that hint you can try and guess the element.\
-	o	If you don’t guess the element, you can stay there the next turn for another hint or move to another tile to guess another element.\
+•	If you land on a white tile then you get a hint, with that hint you can try and guess the element.
+If you don’t guess the element, you can stay there the next turn for another hint or move to another tile to guess another element.\
-•	If you land on a purple tile, then you get an opportunity to answer a chemistry question for a 2 points. \
-	o	You answer wrong you lose a point. \
+•	If you land on a purple tile, then you get an opportunity to answer a chemistry question for a 2 points.
+You answer wrong you lose a point. \
 •	If you land on a red tile, everybody on the board must give their hand to the person on their left.\
 •	If you land on a blue tile, then you get to grab a card from the middle. it’s going to be a random event, that ranges from good to bad. \